 Kratom use is associated with a wide range of side effects, varying in intensity from barely perceptible to life-threatening, depending on the potency and dosage of the kratom consumed.
 Side effects of kratom are similar to opiates and stimulants and include the following:

 - Flushed face

 - Nausea and vomiting

 Although rare, serious toxic reactions have been reported, though information regarding these events is scarce.
 For this reason, it is difficult to estimate the true dangers that a kratom overdose might pose to users.
 Toxic reactions have reportedly resulted in seizures and tend to a result of single, rapidly-consumed doses exceeding 15 grams.

 Kratom Addiction and Treatment

-Kratom is perceived by the average person as an herb, and understood as such, thereby escaping the commonplace associated of addiction with pharmaceutical pills.
-Nonetheless, the chemical activity of kratom means that regular use carries with it a notable risk of dependence and addiction.
+Kratom is perceived by the average person as an herb, and understood as such, thereby escaping the commonplace association with addiction to pharmaceutical pills.
+Nonetheless, the chemical activity of kratom is such that regular use carries with it a notable risk of dependence and addiction.

 Kratom is anecdotally known to mitigate opiate withdrawal symptoms, accomplishing this by binding with opioid receptors, and is therefore tantamount to opiates by nature.
 As such, kratom itself can be addictive and habit-forming.